Samantha Cooper

 What values are most important to you in your work and personal life?

 The most important values to me in both my work and personal life are nurturing growth, patience, and creativity.
-I enjoy gardening and making wine, which allow me to cultivate and appreciate the process of growth and care.
+I enjoy gardening and even tried making wine for the first time this summer, which allow me to cultivate and appreciate they process of growth and care.
 I also cherish spending quality time with my two children, as family and connection are central to who I am.
 These experiences inform how I approach my work—supporting students with care, attention, and a commitment to their success.

 Locations